 As shown in Figure 9, the service program of the Wake Bus Plan Update moves the Wake County transit network towards meeting the goal of 70% ridership and 30% coverage routes.
-By FY2027, 67% of the network will be ridership-based, and 33% will be coverage-based.
-The balance of ridership and coverage-oriented route shifts by FY2030, with 74% of the routes defined as ridership-based.
+By FY2027, 68% of the network will be ridership-based, and 32% will be coverage-based.
+The balance of ridership and coverage-oriented routes shifts by FY2030, with 75% of the routes defined as ridership-based.

 The Wake Transit Plan updated in 2021 defined ridership and coverage-oriented routes based on route type1.
 The Recommended FY2025-2030 Wake Bus Plan used these general definitions to estimate the portion of the network that is ridership or coverage.
-Specifically, ridership-based routes were defined as local services that operate every 30 minutes or better in the peak and
+Specifically, ridership-based routes were defined as local services that operate every 30 minutes or better in the peak and midday periods, or regional routes that operate every 30 minutes or better in the peak period.
+All other services are categorized as coverage based.
+This designation accounts only for the frequency of the routes and does not capture the directness of the service or the accessibility of the network overall.